Property stakeholders often feel a little nervous about a bank valuer visiting.

 Ask local agents for recent sales, particularly in a rising market, and provide these to the valuer.

-Understanding the valuation process helps put your mind at ease, and allows you to adopt a plan for best possible outcome.
+Understanding the valuation process helps put your mind at ease, and allows you to adopt a plan for the best possible outcome.